rhemon/fyp_dropout_spp/README.md

 ### Optional Downloads

 You can download pre trained checkpoints to evaluate or further train on them.
-All models discussed in the final report have their checkpoints and can be downloaded from this [Google Drive Link]().
+All models discussed in the final report have their checkpoints and can be downloaded from this [Google Drive Link](https://drive.google.com/drive/folders/1p4x7gf2q0Qvfk0ecxOhAscUcps7w6owi?usp=sharing).
 To evaluate using the CLI, checkpoints must be downloaded into a `model_cpts` directory (placed in the root folder).
 This is also due to the fact that evaluation mode is hard coded for that.

 ### Notebook Downloads

 Notebooks are not needed in any of the execution for this project.
 However they can also be downloaded from [here](https://drive.google.com/drive/folders/1jYwQHZ2399eFM8tR1x49xeYwfCZ0RMVh?usp=sharing).
 Here, `MNIST_Gradient_Based_Dropout.ipynb` contains the code and results of models with different gradient based dropout method.
 The checkpoints for this is not available in previously downloaded checkpoints and only executed on Google Colab.
 The remaining notebooks are in pdf format, however the original ipynb files are in the `raw_data_sets` previously downloaded.

 ## Configuration File
----

 To train models a json file specifying the configuration must be passed when running the CLI.
 An example json file is included in the repository `configs/example_config.json`.
 The configuration variables are also explained in the final report.
 Here are same key variables that can be modified to train different models on different dataset and splits: